-23andMe is finally allowed to tell you if you have the genes for Parkinsons
+23andMe is finally allowed to tell you if you have the genes for Parkinson’s

 - Early-onset primary dystonia, a movement disorder involving involuntary muscle contractions and other uncontrolled movements;

-- Factor XI deficiency, a blood clotting disorder;
+- Factor XI deficiency, a blood-clotting disorder;

 - Gaucher disease type 1, an organ and tissue disorder;